 Entrance fees for Banff National Park

 Banff and Lake Louise are located inside Banff National Park so you will pay an entrance fee to enter the park before you get to your hotel.
 If you are staying in Canmore, you will not have to pay the park fees until the day you visit.
-However, once inside the park most outdoor activities in Banff are free, although there are additional fees if you plan to fish or camp out inside Banff National Park.
+However, once inside the park many of the outdoor activities in Banff are free, although there are additional fees if you plan to fish or camp inside Banff National Park.
 Also, if you plan to ski or take the gondola up at the Lake Louise Mountain Resort you will obviously pay an additional cost for those activities.

 Best time to visit Banff National Park with kids

 We have visited Banff National Park in summer, fall, and winter.
 It is very family friendly, however, if you or your children are not fans of the cold, I’d seriously recommend visiting sometime between the months of June and September.
 This is Canada, after all, and winters in Canada can be extreme.
 With that said, the winters are still gloriously beautiful in Banff.
-Snow-capped mountains and fresh white powder covering the ground makes winter in Banff look like a winter wonderland.
+Snow-capped mountains and fresh white powder covering the ground makes winter in Banff look like a wonderland.
 Regardless of the season you visit, always bring some warm clothing.
 I would recommend packing a couple sweaters and a light jacket even if you are visiting in summer.
 We’ve witnessed it snow in September in Banff, and we were glad we had packed jackets.

 Things to do in Banff with kids

 There are a TON of great outdoor activities to do with kids in Banff.
 And while you may not get around to doing all of them, here are 25 of our favorite things to do in Banff with kids.
+We’ve broken down the activities by season, because as previously mentioned, the time of year you visit will determine the activities you can do in Banff.

 1. Canoe in the brilliant turquoise water at Moraine Lake